 Dubai’s gold souk is steeped in history and can be more than a little intimidating to a first time visitor.
 By watching others you can get a feel for the market before jumping in to make your purchases.

 When purchasing gold, two prices are posted.
 The first rice is the market price for gold based on weight and will be uniform across all vendors.
 But the second price is for the craftsmanship or workmanship of the bracelet, ring or necklace.
 You can negotiate on craftsmanship.
 Start your negotiating at about a quarter of price offered and work up from there.
 It’s not uncommon for multiple stalls in the gold souk to have very similar pieces, so don’t be afraid to move on.
-You’ll find vendors are more motivated later in the day (stores close at 10pm) and will give better rates for cash (instead of paying with credit card).
+You’ll find vendors are more motivated later in the day (stores close at 10pm) and will give better rates for cash (instead of paying with a credit card).

 7. Always put the baggage in storage – by Tiki Touring Kiwi